SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04-HTCondor-Submitting.md

 ~~~

 To close nano, hold down Ctrl and press X. Press Y to save, and then
 Enter Now, make the script executable.
-Recall that this is not
+You may recall that this is not
 necessary for shell programs that you create and run locally.
 However,
 _it is extremely important for jobs running on the grid_.
 So is the
 "shbang" line (`#!/bin/sh`).